How therapy can help you have better, healthier friendships

 Study after study shows that healthy, full, vibrant relationships keep you healthy, lower your risk for heart disease, even protect you against depression and anxiety, and bolster your sense of belonging.
 To that end, supporting yourself by allowing in care and feedback around your friendships is a gift that you give yourself, your friendships, and your community at large.
 As we often talk about in therapy, when one part of the system changes, the whole system has to change.
 This means that when you start showing up with more of yourself, more honesty, more directness and kindness, more compassion, not only do you change your friendships, but your friends will start shifting how they show up with you, and then in their other friendships and the change just continues to ripple out further and further!
 That is good change I wholeheartedly believe in and want to be a part of!

-If this resonated and you live in Charlotte, North Carolina and you’d like to explore your friendship story, feel free to reach out to schedule a free 15 minute phone consultation to hear more about how therapy at Fig Holistic Psychotherapy could help you.
-And if you live anywhere in North Carolina, South Carolina, or Texas, Blake is able to see you for virtual therapy sessions.
+If this resonated and you live in Charlotte, North Carolina and you’d like to explore your friendship story, feel free to reach out to schedule a free 15 minute phone consultation to hear more about how friendship therapy at Fig Holistic Psychotherapy could help you.
+In person counseling sessions are available in Charlotte, NC and if you live anywhere in North Carolina, South Carolina, or Texas, Blake is able to see you for virtual therapy sessions.